H301HistoryHarvest/H301HistoryHarvest/_pages/biblio.md

 ## Mapping

-Testing testing
+Digital mapping data records the spatial placement of objects, people, and events.
+For our History Harvest, we used Clio to map out where contributed artifacts came from.
+By displaying objects within their original context, we can learn more about what locations mean a lot when it comes to defining Hoosier life.

-Find out more about more about how we used [mapping here](https://h301historyharvest.github.io/H301HistoryHarvest/_pages/mapping_short/)
+Find out more about more about how we used [digital mapping here](https://h301historyharvest.github.io/H301HistoryHarvest/_pages/mapping_short/).

 ### Read More: